LuiSoares/rust/ESOF-docs/report_4.md

 By the simple expedient of discouraging shared mutable state, Rust leans toward being testable. testability will mostly boil down to your design.
 You can use global state, you can mix I/O within your routines, ... and if you do things get more complicated to test.
 One can write a convoluted mess of code in any language, Rust is no exception.

-N FAZ PARTE DO RELATÓRIO APENAS É PA AJUDAR

-The testability of software components (modules, classes) is determined by factors such as:
-- Controllability: The degree to which it is possible to control the state of the component under test (CUT) as required for testing.
-- Observability: The degree to which it is possible to observe (intermediate and final) test results.
-- Isolateability: The degree to which the component under test (CUT) can be tested in isolation.
-- Separation of concerns: The degree to which the component under test has a single, well defined responsibility.
-- Understandability: The degree to which the component under test is documented or self-explaining.
-- Heterogeneity: The degree to which the use of diverse technologies requires to use diverse test methods and tools in parallel.